Crisis Engineering: The Book

-Our new book, Crisis Engineering, comes out April 7, 2026, everywhere books are sold, in paperback and audiobook versions.
+Our new book, Crisis Engineering, comes out April 7, 2026, everywhere books are sold, as a paperback, and audiobook (read by Cassandra Campbell).

 "Crisis Engineering is the ultimate practical guide to leveraging a crisis to drive meaningful change.
 The authors—veterans and students of crises—provide both thoughtful analysis and compelling logic to provide a toolkit for making sense of what’s happening, understanding the systems involved, and reshaping them.
 A book I wish I’d had in difficult times."―General Stanley McChrystal, US Army (Ret) & Co-Founder and CEO, McChrystal Group